 We weren’t expecting it anymore!
 Discreet throughout the confinement, the Federation of Startups just publicly shared its demands and made them known to the Minister of Economy, Franz Fayot.
 This open letter to the Minister concerning the aid given to startups during the Covid-19 crisis was submitted to the vote of its 191 members.
 The vote came back with 97% of favorable votes according to the FLSU management.

 Looking at the aid proposed for startups, the members feel that they have had little or no interest in young innovative companies.
-The federation therefore suggests the following proposals:
+The Federation of Startups therefore suggests the following proposals:

 – The allocation of the five times 150,000 euros envelope to 5 additional startups within the framework of the competition “Startups VS Covid” with members of the jury who are not only attached to public/semi-public organizations or incubators audiences;

 – Acceleration and simplification of the processing of applications using “Young Innovative Company” and the clear communication of the selection criteria (which currently are opaque and therefore allow for the random allocation of this aid according to subjective elements);